RevenueHunt/docs/docs/how-to-guides/show-quiz-to-logged-in-customers.md

 - If you’re not logged in, you’re prompted to log in or sign up.
 - If you’re logged in, you’re either shown the results page (if you already took the quiz) or the quiz’s start page.

+---
+By following this article, developers can learn how to show a quiz to logged-in customers only.